ayush285/ayushgarg/README.md

 # tut
-this is for tutorial purpose only.
+This is for tutorial purpose only.